While your website showcases different products, a sales funnel focuses on a select few.

 Challenges are designed to rope in interested prospects by enticing them with the promise of a fixed result at the end of an activity.

-The challenge part of the deal excites the users to test their limits and do better.
+The challenging part of the deal excites the users to test their limits and do better.
 As they say, "Challenge me and see me thrive".

 They are like marathons.
 Here people do not compete against one another but make progress towards a shared goal.